StimulCross/nestjs-twurple/packages/eventsub-ws/README.md

 ### Using the EventSubWsListener

 The module internally creates an [EventSubWsListener](https://twurple.js.org/reference/eventsub-ws/classes/EventSubWsListener.html) instance.
 You can inject it anywhere you need it using the `@InjectEventSubWsListener()` decorator.
 For example, you can create `TwitchEventSubService` provider where you can listen to EventSub events and manage subscriptions.
 Note that before listening to channel events the user(s) must be registered in the auth provider.

+> [!IMPORTANT]
+> Make sure users you want to listen for events are registered in your `RefreshingAuthProvider` instance that you passed to the `TwurpleApiModule` options.

 ```ts
 import { Injectable, OnApplicationBootstrap } from '@nestjs/common';